Quickstart

 In order to create share on the CLI, you'll need access to the Manila client tools.
 We recommend to use lxplus, which has the tools installed.

-If you'd like to create a share on the test cluster:
+If you'd like to create a 1GB share on the test cluster you can do:

-If you'd like to create a share on the production cluster:
+If you'd like to create a share on the production cluster instead use this:

-Still on lxplus8, grant access to the share called myshare01
+Still on lxplus, grant access to the share called `myshare01` to the cephx id `myauthid01`

 The cephx id is not related with your user or the project ID, but is an ID used by the CephFS backend to control access.
 If the identifier does not exist, it will be created automatically.